Ribex2005/ChessProject-Java/README.md

 # ChessProject-Java
-This is my first project that I created using Java.
-I made a 2player chess game.
+This is my first project in Java — a 2-player chess game built from scratch.

-I created an abstract Piece class that is inherited by 6 classes (King, Queen, Rook, Bishop, Pawn and Knight) and handles the movement and capture logic of all the Pieces.
-I created a Board class that consists of a 8x8 Chess Board and Pieces.
-It contains the main logic of my chess board.
-It handles turn switching, checkmate and updation after each turn.
+## Project Structure
+- **Piece (abstract class)**
+  - Inherited by 6 classes: King, Queen, Rook, Bishop, Knight, Pawn.
+  - Handles movement and capture logic for each piece type.

+- **Board class**
+  - Implements an 8×8 chess board.
+  - Contains the main game logic: turn switching, check/checkmate detection, move validation, and board updates.

+- **Player class**
-I created a Player class to keep a track of the Players and the captured pieces.
+  - Keeps track of players and their captured pieces.

-I created the ChessGame class as a Driver Class.
-Features:
-1. As soon as a Piece is selected, it is highlighted  yellow and when a piece is captured, it turns green.
-2. There is a panel after each capture displaying each players' captures.
-3. There is a pop-up  after each turn to indicate the respective player's turn.
+- **ChessGame class**
+  - Serves as the driver class to run the game.

+## Features
+- **Piece Selection & Captures**
+  - Selected piece is highlighted yellow.
+  - Captured piece’s square is highlighted green.

+- **Captured Pieces Panel**
+  - After each capture, a panel shows both players’ captured pieces.

+- **Turn Indicator**
+  - After each move, a popup notification displays whose turn it is.

+- **Illegal Move Handling**
+  - If a player attempts an invalid move, an alert popup is shown.

+- **Move Validation**
+  - Ensures only legal moves are executed.

+- **User Experience**
+  - Provides a smooth and interactive chess experience.

-Future updates:
+## Future Updates
-1. Castling
+- Implement Castling
-2. En passant
+- Implement En Passant
+- Implement Pawn Promotion

-3. Pawn promotion
+ Implement Pawn Promotion